As of February 23, 2026

 [Broward County Government Center (District 8)]

-On January 20, 2026, the BCC held a workshop meeting which included discussion regarding the status of the new Governmental Center project.
-The BCC requested for Staff to return on February 17, 2026, with a thorough workshop presentation on the topic.
-The Design Criteria Professional is continuing to revise the Design Criteria Package (DCP), which is required by statute, to incorporate direction provided by County Administration.
-The Design Consultant for demolition of the existing Gore Building is revising the 100% Construction Documents for submittal to the Building Department in late January 2026, after which, the documents will be prepared for bidding.
+A workshop presentation, to provide a thorough overview of the project, has been scheduled to take place on March 3, 2026.
+The Design Criteria Professional is continuing to revise the Design Criteria Package (DCP) to incorporate direction provided by County Administration.
+The Design Consultant for demolition of the existing Gore Building has revised the 100% Construction Documents and has requested additional time (until mid-March 2026) for submittal to the Building Department, after which, the documents will be prepared for bidding.
 The Environmental Consultant submitted the Site Assessment Report to the Florida Department of Environmental Protection (FDEP) in November 2025, received FDEP's feedback and submitted follow-up responses to FDEP on January 20, 2026.
-Options for remediation of the site will be based on FDEP's final determination.
+Options for remediation of the site are pending from FDEP.
+Any further actions on the site will be based on FDEP's final determination.

 [PFAS Water Treatment and Transmission System Improvements (Districts 4, 9)]

 Stakeholder coordination continues in formalizing Interlocal Agreements (ILA) for next phase of work.
-During a stakeholder meeting held on December 17, 2025, several participants reported plans to present the ILA to their respective boards in January and February 2026.
-Three (i.e., Cities of Margate, Miramar, and Plantation) out of ten utilities, have approved the ILA.
+Four (i.e., Cities of Margate, Miramar, and Plantation, and the Coral Springs Improvement District) of ten utilities have now approved the ILA.
 Staff prepared the scope of services for the design consultant and is drafting the necessary procurement documents for the Request for Proposal (RFP).

 [Delegation item during the December 9, 2025, Board of County Commissioners meeting]